 Market Swings: Volatility

-What many people consider the biggest risk of investing is actually volatility.
-Volatility is when markets move – up or down.
-And that happens all the time.
 A market correction is defined by the value of the stocks as a whole drop 10% or more from a recent peak.
 This happens every 3-5 years on average.
-It’s a normal occurence that anyone interested in investing should understand.
+It’s a normal occurrence that anyone interested in investing should understand.

 If you have a long investing timeline – say 20 years or more – you shouldn’t care about volatility.
 Actually, that’s not quite right.
 You should care.
 You should care because if you are investing consistently, every time market prices drop you get to buy your shares at a discount!